rails/webpacker/README.md

 Webpacker hooks up a new `webpacker:compile` task to `assets:precompile`, which gets run whenever you run `assets:precompile`.
 If you are not using Sprockets, `webpacker:compile` is automatically aliased to `assets:precompile`.
 Similar to sprockets both rake tasks will compile packs in production mode but will use `RAILS_ENV` to load configuration from `config/webpacker.yml` (if available).

+When compiling assets for production on a remote server, such as a continuous integration environment, it's recommended to use `yarn install --frozen-lockfile` to install NPM packages on the remote host to ensure that the installed packages match the `yarn.lock` file.

 ## Docs

 - [Development](https://github.com/rails/webpacker#development)